 If your computer configuration is not strong enough to play 4K UHD videos, there is a big possibility that YouTube 4K uploading won't go smooth.
 You may get stuck on uploading process, only taking forever to uploading.
 Actually, updating the computer graphic cards could be the best option to troubleshoot this.
 Or else, you can also downscale 4K UHD video for easier uploading on the existing computer hardware.

 2. Improper 4K video specifications.

 You know, YouTube requires a lot on video specs for uploading.
-So does YouTube 4K videos.
+So does YouTube 4K videos or vlogs.
 If your 4K video is in wrong specs, various YouTube errors may arise, such as black screen, YouTube not responding, 4K video quality dropping etc. To ensure a smooth uploading process for 4K, here are the recommended YouTube 4K uploading settings from officail site:

 • No Edit Lists (or the video might not get processed correctly)